 02. Shun Premier 6-inch Boning & Fillet Knife

-Next on our review, I have this amazing versatile knife for boning.
+Next on my review, I have this amazing versatile knife for boning.
 The design and structure of this knife are aesthetically pleasing.
 Its Tsuchime finish is impossible not to notice, as it gives this knife a more unique look that makes you want to show it off.

 It features a handle made of Pakkawood that is easy on the hand.
 With this wooden handle, you also get a more secure grip that makes getting the job done easier and quicker.